munin-monitoring/munin-monitoring.github.io/_pages/community.md

 whose first version was release mid-2012.
 >
-> I continued developing and maintaining it over the years without contributing to Munin, until 2015 - one year after Steve Schnepp reached me to talk about Munin for Android.
-At first, I drew a few drafts for an hypothetical new UI for munin, but then began to work on an complete overhaul of its web interface.
+> I continued developing and maintaining it over the years without contributing to Munin, until 2015 - one year after Steve Schnepp reached to me to talk about Munin for Android.
+At first, I drew a few drafts for a hypothetical new UI for munin, but then began to work on an complete overhaul of its web interface.
 >
 > My first contribution to Munin was made early-2015, and it took about 8 months to finish the first version of Munin 3.0 UI.